Deadline for Letters of Inquiry: Thursday, November 30, 2017, 11am PT

 Funding is available for secondary analysis of data and for original data collection.
 Budgets categories may include research assistance, data acquisition, data analysis, and summer salary support for conducting research and writing up results (within our budget guidelines; see our website for a required budget template).
 Applications must be limited to no more than a two-year period, with a maximum of $150,000 per project (including overhead).
+Projects that use publicly available data are capped at $75,000, including overhead.
 Presidential Awards, with a maximum budget of $35,000 ($50,000 if new data collection/access costs are included; no overhead allowed) are also available.
 Please refer to our website for upcoming deadlines, application guidelines, budget guidelines and FAQs.

 A letter of inquiry (four pages max. excluding references) must precede a proposal to determine whether the project meets RSF’s priorities and available funds.
 The LOI should reflect the key elements of a complete proposal, with the majority of the space dedicated to hypotheses, data, and research design.
 LOIs are expected to have well-developed conceptual frameworks and research designs, analytical models must be specified, and research questions and hypotheses (where applicable) must be clearly stated.